fabryandrea/data-circle-project-data-warehouse/data-stack/readme.md

 We try to give you all an insight about our data stack and choices that you can make for this course.

 ![plot](./datastack.jpg)

-We want to provide a tech stack for building a datawarehouse with which you are able to implement the project, nevertheless it is you who can choose how to set up your environment for it.
+We wanted to provide a data stack for building a datawarehouse with which you are able to implement the project, nevertheless it is you who can choose how to set up your environment for it.
+The data stack is shown in the picture above and in the following you will learn more about it.

 - Database: